ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

     }
 ```

-The anchors within the html area with id 'product-listing-1' will have to match the regex expression defined for the attribute href and id.
+The anchors within the html area with id 'product-listing-1' will have to match the regex expression defined for the attribute href and class.
+The regex expression will be wrapped with ^ and $ for a full match.
 In this example, it means that all the anchors with `youtube.com` and 'mobile.vodafone.de' will be excluded.
 Also, the included anchors need to have a class attribute with the value 'comments'

 ## Validation